-Model 2065 consists of a diffuser made of two joined opalescent methacrylate saucers, suspended from the ceiling with a black painted aluminium canopy.
-The simplicity of the design and lightness of the materials makes for a perceptively weightless luminaire.
+Model 2065 consists of a diffuser made of two joined opalescent saucers, suspended from the ceiling with a black-painted aluminium canopy.
+The simplicity of Gino Sarfatti’s elliptical design and the lightness of the materials make for a seemingly weightless luminaire.

 |Materials||Opaline Methacrylate Diffuser, Painted Aluminum Structure|